biologist79/ESPuino/README.md

 ## Getting Started
-* Arduino-IDE can be used but you need to satisfy dependencies for all the libraries listed in `platformio.ini` yourself.
+* Arduino-IDE can be used but you need to satisfy dependencies for all the libraries listed in `platformio.ini` manually.
 * Instead I recommend to install Microsoft's [Visual Studio Code](https://code.visualstudio.com/).
-This is a popular and powerful IDE that gives you the ability to install tons of plugins.
+This is a popular and powerful IDE that gives you the ability to install tons of (well-supported) plugins.
 * Install [Platformio Plugin](https://platformio.org/install/ide?install=vscode) into [Visual Studio Code](https://code.visualstudio.com/) and make sure to have a look at the [documentation](https://docs.platformio.org/en/latest/integration/ide/pioide.html).
 * Install [Git](https://git-scm.com/downloads) and make a copy ("clone") my repository to your local computer using `git clone https://github.com/biologist79/Tonuino-ESP32-I2S.git`.
 Using git you can keep your local repository easily up to date without doing copy'n'paste.
+* (Optional) Install [Gitlens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) as plugin (to have advanced Git-support).
 * Now, that the git-repository is saved locally, import this folder into Platformio as a project.
-* There's a file called `platformio.ini`, that contains the configuration of the develboard (e.g. env:lolin32).
+* There's a file called `platformio.ini`, that contains the configuration for different develboards (e.g. env:lolin32).
 Platformio supports hundrets of boards out of the box.
-So probably, you need to change that configuration.
+So probably you need to change/extend that configuration.
 Guess Lolin32 is described in platformio.ini but you need Lolin D32, then lookup Platformio's [documentation](https://docs.platformio.org/en/latest/boards/espressif32/lolin_d32.html) to know what to change.
 * Depending on your operating system (Windows, Mac OS, Linux), you probably need to change `upload_port`and `monitor_port` as well.
 * Edit `src/settings.h` according your needs.
 Especially GPIO-configuration is really important.
 * Connect your develboard via USB, click the alien-head to the left and run `Upload and Monitor`.
 All libraries necessary should be fetched in background now followed by code-compilation.
 After that, your ESP32 is flashed with the firmware.
 * Now have a look at the serial-output at the bottom of Visual Studio Code's windows.
 * If everything ran fine, at the first run, Tonuino should open an access-point with the name "Tonuino".
 Connect to this WiFi with your computer (or mobile) and enter `192.168.4.1` to your webbrowser.
 Enter WiFi-credentials and the hostname.
 After saving the configuraton, restart Tonuino.
 * Now Tonuino tries to join your WiFi.
 If that was successful, an IP is shown in the serial-console of Visual Studio Code.
 You can call Tonuino's GUI via this IP.
 If mDNS-feature is active in `src/settings.h`, you can use the hostname configured extended by .local.
 So if you configured `tonuino` as hostname, you can use `tonuino.local` for webgui and FTP.
 * Via FTP you can upload data (don't expect it to be super fast).
-It's round about 185 kb/s if SD is in SPI-mode and 300 kB/s if SD is in MMC-mode (this feature will be released soon)
+It's round about 185 kb/s if SD is in SPI-mode and 300 kB/s if SD is in MMC-mode.
 * Via webbrowser you can configure various settings and pair RFID-tags with actions.

 ## Prerequisites / tipps